 Napier is a very small town with only a couple of main streets.

-Supported by a Mediterranean climate and over 2,200 hours of sunshine a year this popular year-round destination boasts a vibrant cafe culture amongst the splendour of the Art Deco buildings.
+Supported by a Mediterranean climate and over 2,200 hours of sunshine a year this popular year-round destination boasts a vibrant cafe culture amongst the splendor of the Art Deco buildings.
 Around 30 cafes are within walking distance of the central city area, while Ahuriri, just over Bluff Hill, is home to a further cluster of up-market establishments.

 Napier oozes fun and adventure and a visit to the attractions of Marine Parade is a must.
 Marine Parade overlooks the Pacific Ocean and out towards Cape Kidnappers, home to the worlds largest mainland gannet colony.
 A full day can be taken visiting Ocean Spa hot pools and swimming complex, the Hawkes Bay Museum, the National Aquarium of New Zealand, or get splashed by the dolphins and seals at Marineland of New Zealand.